 Minification is perhaps the most misunderstood and maligned function of website optimization.
 Why is that?

 While the concept of it is actually very simple, in reality, it often breaks things, leaving non-technical website owners tearing their hair out.
 Minification is almost always mentioned as a web performance best practice, so a lot of people want to use it.
-For developers there are a lot of tools available to implement it into the development workflow – Gulp & Grunt for example.
+For developers there are a lot of tools available to implement it into the development workflow, such as Gulp and Grunt, for example.

 In WP Rocket we call it file optimization and it can be selected for CSS files, JS files and HTML.
 Other plugins may simply call it minification.